 1. Figure out your net income per month.

-2. List your fixed expenses (rent, utilities, car, etc).
+2. List your fixed expenses in your budget.

 4. Assign an amount to each.

 Fixed expenses are easy to assign an amount to whereas variables are a bit trickier.